camunda/camunda-docs/docs/components/concepts/access-control/user-task-access-restrictions.md

 When activated, tasks assigned to users or candidate groups are only visible to the assigned user or respective group members.
 When deactivated, every user can see any task, regardless of the assignment.

-This configuration does not affect API Users, when retrieving tasks using the APIs all the tasks are going to be returned.
+This configuration does not affect API users.
+When retrieving tasks using the APIs, all tasks are returned.